billti/SimpleVueApp/readme.md

 ```

 To run WebPack, the easiest way it to open the `package.json` file from the root of the project, and
-add a `build` script similar to the below:
+add a `build` script entry similar to the below:

 ```js
 {